zamazan4ik/awesome-pgo/article/article.md

 ### Common PGO problems

+#### Applying PGO for multilingua software

 TODO: like building with PGO in multi-lang apps and passing PGO info to the dependencies. ast-grep as an interesting example where `cargo-pgo` failed and I could not figure out - what is wrong?
 Seems like `tree-sitter` is the issue since it's not optimized with PGO via `cargo-pgo`.
 It's the case where C++ + Rust PGO is involved.

+#### System libraries

+TODO: write a note that libraries from OS are not PGO-optimized for the application use-case

 ## PGO support in compilers